Brainchip-Inc/akida_examples/doc/user_guide/akida.rst

     device = devices()[0]
     print(device.version)

-It is also possible to list the available devices using a command:
+It is also possible to list the available devices using a command in a terminal:

 .. code-block:: bash